gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 insecurities in WordPress are no longer putting our clients at risk.

 The web is always changing.
 And the way forward isn't always easy to see.
-Now, with GatsbyJS, we're beginning to feel like we can visualise where things are going.
+Now, with Gatsby, we're beginning to feel like we can visualise where things are going.